Louisiana State Penitentiary

 The Louisiana State Penitentiary (known as Angola, and nicknamed the "Alcatraz of the South", "The Angola Plantation" and "The Farm") is a maximum-security prison farm in Louisiana operated by the Louisiana Department of Public Safety & Corrections.
-It is named "Angola" after the former slave plantation that occupied this territory.
-The plantation was named after the country of Angola from which many slaves originated before arriving in Louisiana.

-Angola is the largest maximum-security prison in the United States with 6,300 prisoners and 1,800 staff, including corrections officers, janitors, maintenance, and wardens.
-Due to these large numbers, it has been given the nickname "a gated community".
-Located in West Feliciana Parish, the prison is set between oxbow lakes on the east side of a bend of the Mississippi River, thus flanked on three sides by water.
-It lies less than 2 mi south of Louisiana's straight east-west border with Mississippi.
+Angola is the largest maximum-security prison in the United States, with 6,300 prisoners and 1,800 staff, including corrections officers, janitors, maintenance workers, deputy wardens, and the warden himself.
+The current warden is Darrell Vannoy, who was appointed to the role in 2024, after having previously served as warden between 2016 and 2021, following long-time warden Burl Cain's resignation.
+Located in West Feliciana Parish, the prison is set between oxbow lakes on the east side of a bend of the Mississippi River and thus flanked on three sides by water.
+It lies less than 2 mi south of Louisiana's straight east–west border with Mississippi.

-The 28 sqmi of land the prison sits on what was known before the American Civil War as the Angola Plantations, a slave plantation, owned by slave trader Isaac Franklin.
+The 28 sqmi of land the prison sits on was known before the American Civil War as the Angola Plantations, a slave plantation owned by slave trader Isaac Franklin.
 The prison is located at the end of Louisiana Highway 66, around 22 mi northwest of St. Francisville.
 Death row for men and the state execution chamber for women and men are located at the Angola facility.